neoforged/.github/primers/1.21.4/index.md

     - `IsKeybindDown` - If the key mapping is being pressed.
     - `IsSelected` - If the item is selected in the hotbar.
     - `IsUsingItem` - If the item is being used.
+    - `IsViewEntity` - Whether the holding entity is the current camera entity.
 - `net.minecraft.client.renderer.item.properties.numeric`
     - `BundleFullness` - A threshold based on the bundle contents.
     - `CompassAngle` - A threshold on the currrent angle state.